osallou/logol-go-playground/README.md

 testmsg will send grammar and sequence info , once search is over it will stop processes

+# stats

 to enable stats , LOGOL_STATS env variable should be set on processes (impacts performance)

+a *dot* file will be generated to represent the graph of search